ffes/domoticz-buienradar/ReadMe.md

 Now go to **Setup**, **Hardware** in your Domoticz interface.
 There you add **Buienradar.nl (Weather lookup)**.

-Enter the latitude and longitude for your location and make sure you enter all the required fields.
+Make sure you enter all the required fields.

 In the log you should see the plugin coming to life, picking the weather station nearby and adding the weather information to your interface.